 The best time to preserve bone is right after the tooth is removed/extracted through a procedure called socket preservation.
 Socket preservation is also the cheapest and very effective at preserving the bone that is present.
-About 40% (forty) percent of bone is lost within one month through a process called resorption if the socket is not filled with a bone graft.
+About 40% (forty) percent of bone is lost within the first six months through a process called resorption if the socket is not filled with a bone graft.

-Think of backfilling a hole after you dig out an area of your garden.
+Think about backfilling a hole after you dig out and uproot a tree or plant in your garden.
 Basically, we backfill the extraction site with the following alternatives: autograft, your bone; allograft, sterilized human bone; or alloplast, synthetic bone.
 By filling up the extraction site, we can preserve up to 95 (ninety-five) percent of the bone following tooth removal.

 Once a tooth is removed, the body will continue to remove bone over time by a process called resorption.
 It has been shown that 40 (forty)percent of your bone is lost within 6 months if no measures were taken to maintain bone volume at the extraction site.